Back to Services

 • Perioperative testing – to assess your breathing before a major operation

-You will be required to breathe into a mouthpiece, which is connected to a machine via some tubing.
-The technician will direct you to breathe in and out as deeply as possible, and then as fast and as forcefully as possible.
+You will be required to breathe into a mouthpiece which is connected to a machine via some tubing.
+The technician will direct you to breathe in as deeply as you can, and then out as fast and as forcefully as possible.

 The test may make you feel temporarily short of breath.